anishasbhat/ERD_Clustering/README.md

-Welcome to Team ___;s 473 Clustering ERD Project!
+Welcome to Team N/A's 473 Clustering ERD Project!

 Assumptions:
-we assume that all of the possible images in Collection are in the same folder as our python file that outputs a list of entitities and the text inside the entity.
+We assume that all of the possible images in Collection are in the same folder as our python file that outputs a list of entitities and the text inside the entity.

 Our python file that outputs a list of entitities and the text inside the entity